CartoDB/observatory-extension/doc/boundary_functions.md

 #### Returns

-A TEXT boundary geometry id
+A TEXT boundary geometry id.
+If no value is found at the requested `boundary_id` or `timespan`, a null value is returned.

 Value | Description
 --- | ---